countvajhula/elci/README.rst

 During the ``bootstrap`` step, this file is used to generate a local recipe repository called "XELPA" (eXtra ELPA), which becomes the primary source for package information during the CI run.

-If you do not specify a recipe to use in your ``recipes.el``, Straight will fall back to consulting common recipe repositories such as ELPA, NonGNU ELPA, and MELPA.
-You can always override the standard recipes using your ``recipes.el``.
+If you do not specify a recipe to use in your ``recipes.eld``, Straight will fall back to consulting common recipe repositories such as ELPA, NonGNU ELPA, and MELPA.
+You can always override the standard recipes using your ``recipes.eld``.

 3. Declare Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~